What is a Damp Proof Membrane and How Does It Work?

-A damp proof membrane (DPM) is a type of membrane material is used to prevent dampness occurring through capillary action.
+A damp proof membrane (DPM) is a type of membrane material is used to prevent dampness from occurring through capillary action.
 It is often used underneath a concrete floor to stop it from gaining moisture.

 A damp proof membrane can also be placed above the concrete in the walls in conjunction with a damp proof course (DPC).
 DPM is one of the most reliable damp proofing solutions for getting rid of damp from your property.

 How Does A Damp Proof Membrane Work?